Guardianship of Children

 Although a limited guardianship is intended to be temporary, it is not time-limited like a temporary guardianship.
 Rather, the termination of a limited guardianship depends upon successful completion of a plan associated with the guardianship.
 For example, in a case where DHS had removed the child from the parents’ care, termination of the limited guardianship might be contingent on the parents attending parenting classes, completing counseling, remaining drug free or otherwise addressing the problems that led to the removal.

 Talk to a Kalamazoo Family Law Attorney

-If you’re considering petitioning for guardianship please contact us today to help.
-She will put her experience in family law to work for you, helping you to understand the differences between adoption and guardianship so that you can make an educated determination about which solution is right for your family.
-Then, whichever path you choose, she will guide you through the process to ensure that technical and procedural requirements don’t stand in the way of your family.
+If you’re considering petitioning for guardianship, contact Sharp & Associates Law Firm today.
+Our team of attorneys will put their experience in family law to work for you, helping you to understand the differences between adoption and guardianship so that you can make an educated determination about which solution is right for your family.
+Then, whichever path you choose, our attorney/s will guide you through the process to ensure that technical and procedural requirements don’t stand in the way of your family.